eshrh/anki-kunren/README.md

 + `-s S` Start point size in px. defaults to 5px
 + `-d D` Stroke forgiveness in average px from actual. defaults to 25px
 + `--field FIELD` name of anki card field containing kanji. defaults to "Expression"
++ `--size SIZE` Length of a size of the square canvas in pixels.
+Defaults to 300.

 While running, you can use the following controls:
 + `h`: hint the current stroke